LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

 definition in the object from the new definition in the category by using the :ref:`call_in_this_1` control construct.
-This construct is only meaningful when used within categories and requires a compile-time bound goal argument, which is called in :term:`this` (i.e. in the context of the complemented object or the object importing a category).
+This construct is only meaningful when used within categories and requires a compile-time bound goal argument, which is called in :term:`this` (i.e., in the context of the complemented object or the object importing a category).
 As an example, consider the following object: